“Which of my photographs is my favorite? The one I’m going to take tomorrow.”Imogen Cunningham,

 Have you a certain style?
 What is it?“You tell me… I used to photograph in black and white a lot and I still love it.
 But I also like color.
 I am into portraiture, still life, documentary, and art nude, anything that rocks my boat.
 I am trying not to limit myself much.

-If I see something, if I have a particular vision for it, I might photograph it.
+If I see something or have a particular vision for it, I might photograph it.
 I think that only thing my photographs have in common is a sense of irony or even sarcasm shining through them.
 And people, there’s always something about people, even if there are no humans on the actual photograph.
 The rest just comes, sometimes it’s a portrait, and sometimes it’s a close-up of a thing that I noticed.
 I don’t know if I can say that I have a style of photography, but I have a style of seeing.”

 What shoots do you enjoy doing?“I enjoy working with like-minded people.
 Regardless of what the subject is.
 I can have fun shooting fashion for a designer friend, and I can enjoy a walk in the woods with somebody that I love, taking some portraits or even photographing a white dog in the snow.
 It doesn’t matter.
 Photography is about human connection, and if I can make it, it’s enjoyable.
 Nothing works if there is no energy in it…”